NODE NEO nodeneo.ai

 Coming soon Starter coupons — first session on us.

 We know “buy crypto first” is real friction.
 We're building free starter credits so you can try Node Neo before you ever touch an exchange.
-Sign up to be told when it ships.

 Common questions

-What if I lose my recovery phrase?
+What if I lose my private key?

 Can I bridge ETH I already have on Ethereum mainnet?